kubeshop/testkube/docs/docs/cli/testkube_generate_tests-crds.md

-      --slave-pod-requests-memory string           slave pod resource requests memory --slave-pod-template string                  slave pod template file path for extensions to slave pod template --slave-pod-template-reference string        reference to slave pod template to use for the test --timeout int                                duration in seconds for test to timeout.
+      --slave-pod-requests-memory string           slave pod resource requests memory --slave-pod-template string                  slave pod template file path for extensions to slave pod template --slave-pod-template-reference string        reference to slave pod template to use for the test --source-scripts                             run scripts using source command (container executor only) --timeout int                                duration in seconds for test to timeout.
 0 disables timeout.
   -t, --type string                                test type
       --upload-timeout string                      timeout to use when uploading files, example: 30s